Ai-Da: Shows and appearances

-In October 2022, Ai-Da became the first humanoid robot to give evidence at The House of Lords, Palace of Westminster, as part of its A Creative Future inquiry, examining potential challenges for the creative industries and looking at how they can adapt as technology advances.
+In October 2022, Ai-Da became the first humanoid robot to give evidence at the House of Lords, Palace of Westminster, as part of its A Creative Future inquiry, examining potential challenges for the creative industries and looking at how they can adapt as technology advances.
 During the session, the robot inadvertently shut down and needed to be restarted.

 In November 2022, Ai-Da became the first robot to speak at the Oxford Union debating society.

 In November 2022, Ai-Da was featured as a "guest of honour speaker" at the Wadi Ashar Dialogue in AlUla, Saudi Arabia.

+In April 2023, Ai-Da created the world’s largest participatory AI artwork, at an exhibition called Saw This Made This, at the Chelsea Arts Factory, New York, and Design Museum, London.
+Ai-Da was interviewed by Baz Luhrmann and Tim Marlow as part of the exhibition.

+In June 2023, Ai-Da designed and displayed homewares in a pavilion called AI Mind Home at Somerset House, London, as part of the London Design Biennale.